 • Remedial work on reports and documents including editing and drafting.

 Examples of current and past work include:

 A particular are of our expertise is working to strengthen gun laws and linking such laws to other relevant standards and policies across governments.
 A project developed by one of the Managing Partners of Athena Consortium is an example of interest and capacity in this area.
 The Surviving Gun Violence Project (SGVP) was developed to build greater clarity about the realities for those who survive armed.
-Spearheaded by Cate Buchanan, SGVP built on years of experience and expertise in violence reduction, gun control, women’s rights and responding to survivors of violence.
+Supported by the Government of Norway and spearheaded by Cate Buchanan, SGVP built on years of experience and expertise in violence reduction, gun control, women’s rights and responding to survivors of violence.

 See Athena's publications for analytical material on this theme.